In this 2-minute read:

 - Independent contractors, sole proprietors, self-employed people benefit most

-The PPP loan program for 2021 (current application deadline: March 31, 2021) is simpler, quicker, and allows more expenses to maintain full loan forgiveness.
+The PPP loan program for 2021 (extended application deadline: May 31, 2021) is simpler, quicker, and allows more expenses to maintain full loan forgiveness.
 Plus, there’s a new second draw PPP loan for people who got PPP loans previously.